 One Fatality, Two Injuries

 A 53-year-old female passenger died in the crash.
-Two others suffered injury.
+Two others were injured.
 Two years after the crash, the driver of the Camry still walks with a cane.
 At the sentencing hearing, he told the judge about the severe depression he experienced in the aftermath of the crash.

-Under California state law, victims of negligent driving do have recourse in the civil courts.
-Injured victims and survivors of deceased victims have the right to seek compensation for a variety of losses, including, but not limited to medical expenses, pain, suffering, loss of companionship and lost wages.
+Under California state law, victims of negligent driving do have recourse in civil courts.
+Injured victims and survivors of deceased victims have the right to seek compensation for a variety of losses.
+Including, but not limited to medical expenses, pain, suffering, loss of companionship and lost wages.
 Driving under the influence is often considered negligent conduct.

 When you or a loved one is a victim of the actions of a potentially negligent driver, you can speak to an Orange County car accident attorney.
 Such a consultation is complimentary.
 To learn more, please contact us.